Find out how your VA education benefits can help pay for flight training to advance your pilot qualifications.

-You may be eligible for flight training benefits if you meet all of the requirements listed below.
+You may be eligible for flight training benefits if you meet all of these requirements.

 All of these must be true:

-- Qualify for the Post-9/11 GI Bill or Montgomery GI Bill, and
+- You qualify for the Post-9/11 GI Bill or Montgomery GI Bill, and

 - You have a private pilot’s license, and

-- Have a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate
+- You have a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate